 Orangeries first became fashionable in 17th century Holland, spreading quickly to the nobility in England.
-As their name suggests, they were popularly used for growing oranges and other kinds of fruit.
-Back then oranges weren’t readily available, and the first record of an orange being brought to England was in 1290.
+As the name suggests, they were popularly used for growing oranges and other kinds of fruit.
+Back then, oranges weren’t readily available, and the first record of an orange being brought to England was in 1290.
 They were considered a luxury fruit for hundreds of years, and as such there was huge demand from nobility in England who wanted to grow their own oranges.

 Orangeries were simply designed to protect oranges from the cold Northern European winters.
 They used south-facing glass to allow maximum sunlight throughout the day, set into brick walls.
 North-facing walls were solid in order to protect from cold wind.
-Back then, insulation was found in the form of straw and coal braziers to warm the orangery.
+Previously, insulation was found in the form of straw and coal braziers to warm the orangery.

 The technology behind orangeries continued to evolve, some making use of under-floor heating during the 19th century.
-Due to the fact that they needed to face south, they were often separated from the main home, unlike a conservatory which would have been connected.
+Due to the fact that they needed to face south, they were often separated from the main home, unlike a conservatory, which would have been connected.

 Orangery Conservatory Designs

 Orangery designs were typically characterised by the fact that they were built on a brick parapet wall, with a flat roof area and roof lanterns set within it.

 Conservatories, on the other hand, typically include a greater area of glass than in an orangery, and can be built on a similar wall to an orangery, or glazed right to the ground.